-G3ict’s Smart Cities for All Country Representative Program Expands Global Network with Appointment of Three New Experts
+G3ict’s Smart Cities for All Country Advisory Network Expands Global Network with Appointment of Three New Experts

-The global Country Representative Program now features 23 Country Representatives including new appointments from India, Morocco and the United Arab Emirates.
+The global Country Advisory Network now features 23 Country Advisors including new appointments from India, Morocco and the United Arab Emirates.

 Maisa Obeid is an accessibility specialist with nearly 12 years of experience in Assistive Technology and Accessibility.
 For a decade, she has been working with government and private organizations to promote Universal Design Standards and ensure disability inclusion.
 Currently, Maisa is an Accessibility Technology Specialist for Zayed University and is also pursuing her PhD graduate studies in e-Research and Technology Enhanced Learning with focus on digital accessibility at University of Lancaster (UK).